HomeAirfare DealsSave $250 on Virgin Atlantic bookings with this targeted Amex offer

 TravelingForMiles.com may receive commission from card issuers.
 Some or all of the card offers that appear on TravelingForMiles.com are from advertisers and may impact how and where card products appear on the site.
 TravelingForMiles.com does not include all card companies or all available card offers.

-American Express has launched a new targeted offer for spending made with Virgin Atlantic this morning and this is a variation (it’s slightly worse) of the standard Virgin Atlantic offer that we’re used to seeing Amex publish every now and again.
+American Express has launched a new targeted offer for spending made with Virgin Atlantic and this is a variation of the Virgin Atlantic offer that we saw Amex publish back in October last year (this offer requires slightly less spend for a similar percentage rebate).

 Headline Details

-Earn a one-time $250 statement credit after using your enrolled eligible Card to spend a minimum of $2,000 in one or more flights purchased online at virginatlantic.com by 9/23/2025.
-Flight must originate in the US and be paid for in USD to qualify.
+Earn a one-time $225 statement credit after using your enrolled eligible Card to spend a minimum of $1,700 in one or more purchases online at virginatlantic.com by 3/29/2026.
+Flight must originate in US and be charged in USD to qualify.

 Key Terms